talexander-conga/rulebuilder-reactapp-eu/README.md

 When hosting the frontend in Azure, environment variables (like `VITE_CONGA_CLIENT_ID`) should be configured in the **Configuration** section of the Azure Static Web App in the Azure Portal.

 ## Demo Notes
-- For Internal Button FLow: Data is required on Fields: Template selection, Routing, Internal user, Customer Name, Customer email
+- For Internal Button Flow:
+    - Data is required on Fields: Template selection, Routing, Internal user, Customer Name, Customer email
     - Also disable any pop-up blockers
     - Ensure Internal and external users have different email
 ## TODO

 - [ ] Support deployment of the React Web App to the Conga Advantage Platform.